isomeric/isomer/docs/source/start/installing.rst

 First of all: The manual installation procedure is rather complex right now and the documentation is being overhauled for the 1.0.0 release of Isomer.

-We've :ref:`simplified the process by supplying an install script <quick_install>`, but if you encounter any trouble/problems, checkout these detailed installation steps.
+We've :ref:`simplified the process by supplying an install script
+<quick_install>`, but if you encounter any trouble/problems, checkout these
+detailed installation steps.

-If you still can't get it to install, :ref:`contact us via irc or email <communication>` and we'll happily try to help you get your installation running.
+If you still can't get it to install, :ref:`contact us via irc or emai
+<communication>` and we'll happily try to help you get your installation
+running.

 This is very important for us, since the system has not yet been deployed very often and we're not yet aware of all of the pitfalls and traps on that